amirixhiu-dev/NovaTunnel-Releases/README.md

 shasum -a 256 NovaTunnel.apk
 ```

-Compare the result with the SHA-256 value published in the corresponding GitHub Release.
+Compare the calculated value with the SHA-256 checksum published in the corresponding GitHub Release.

 Example: